 August 17, 2018

 45 degrees north latitude: Venus sets about 1 hour and 30 minutes after sunset

 Equator (0 degrees latitude): Venus sets about 2 hours and 50 minutes after sunset

 45 degrees south latitude: Venus sets about 4 hours and 5 minutes after sunset

-In a nutshell, the farther north you live, the earlier that Venus sets after sunset; and the farther south you live, the later that Venus sets after sunset.
-The reason for the discrepancy has to due with the tilt of the ecliptic – Earth’s orbital plane projected onto the great dome of sky.
-By the way, you’ll always see the planets of the solar system on or near the ecliptic because the planets of the solar system circle the sun on almost the same plane that our planet Earth does.
+In a nutshell, the farther north you live, the earlier Venus sets after sunset; and the farther south you live, the later Venus sets after the sun.
+The reason for the discrepancy has to do with the tilt of the ecliptic – Earth’s orbital plane projected onto the great dome of the sky.
+By the way, you’ll always see the planets of the solar system on or near the ecliptic because the planets of the solar system orbit the sun on almost the same plane that our planet Earth does.

-The final month of summer is coming up for the Northern Hemisphere, so Venus will sit rather low in the west at sunset.
-From northerly latitudes, watch for Venus to follow the sun below the horizon as dusk gives way to nightfall.
-At mid-northern latitudes and farther north, Venus will probably disappear into the glare of evening twilight by late September.
+Meanwhile, the final month of summer is coming up for the Northern Hemisphere, so Venus sits rather low in our western sky at sunset.
+At present, from northerly latitudes, Venus follows the sun below the horizon as dusk gives way to nightfall.
+By late September 2018, Venus will probably disappear into the glare of evening twilight.

 Bottom line: The bright object near the August 17, 2018, moon is Jupiter.
 Meanwhile, nearby Venus swings to its greatest angular distance from the sun on our sky’s dome.
 This event is called Venus’ greatest elongation.
 Venus is now 46 degrees east of the sun.